CathyLiu20/sharing/README.md

 ## Summary

 The news headline is analyzed by NLP and three predictive models are built to use the words to predict user upvotes.
 LASSO regression outperforms the simple linear regression and XGBoost.
 The MSE are relatively large and this may due to the sparsity of the 'up_votes' feature.
 One may choose to categorize the upvotes and build classifers but need to be very careful about the 'cut-offs'.
 Another possible strategy is to select the top upvotes (e.g., top 10 percentiles) and their headline to study.
 It's likely that a stronger relationship can be found, and better models since smaller MSE achieved using current models but data samples only contain top 10 percent upvotes.
-Moreover, more efficient and powerful techniques can be used to process the data and build models.
+Moreover, more computationly efficient and powerful techniques can be used to process the data and build models.